Machine-learned interatomic potential for titanium carbide MXenes: Application to ion irradiation simulations: Results and discussion

 Figure~\ref{fig:irrad}(c) also shows the number of coordination defects in the MXene lattice as functions of ion energy, providing information about the damage created by the ion.
 It is clear that the thicker MXene absorbs more damage and that Ti ions cause more damage than He in terms of off-coordinated C atoms.
 For He irradiation, the thicker MXene shows a double peak similar to the C sputtering yield.

 Heavy-ion irradiation causes significant damage, but we found that the MXene sheets still remain remarkably intact and show efficient self-healing and recovery.
-Figure~\ref{fig:snap}(a)-(b) shows snapshots from two representative cases of heavy damage and recovery after a 2 keV Ti ion impact in a Ti$_2$C and Ti$_3$C$_2$ sheet.
+Hence, the coordination defects in Figure~\ref{fig:irrad}(c) should be considered upper limits, since the simulations are in the most highly damaged cases too short to allow full relaxation.
+To investigate the relaxation of the most heavily damaged MXene sheets, Figure~\ref{fig:snap}(a)-(b) shows snapshots from two representative cases of heavy damage and recovery after a 2 keV Ti ion impact in a Ti$_2$C and Ti$_3$C$_2$ sheet.
 The snapshots show significant disorder and damage created at 2 ps after the impact.
 After 100 ps of relaxation at 300 K, the lattice recovers efficiently into an intact sheet with vacancies left due to sputtering.
-The recovery is not perfect and leaves apart from the vacancies also adatoms and self-interstitial defects in the sheet, but most damage are still in forms of point-like defects.
+The recovery is not perfect and leaves apart from the vacancies also adatoms and self-interstitial defects in the sheet, but most damage remains in the form of point-like defects.
 No open pores are ever observed for the ion energies considered, suggesting that MXene sheets are remarkably resilient and stable even during heavy irradiation.
 This is consistent with and explains the experimental observations in Ref.~\cite{pazniak_ion_2021} that the MXene sheets remain stable even after high-energy heavy-ion irradiation (60 keV Mn).